uriseroussi/next-edge-authjs-example/README.md

 # Next Auth.js Example

-This is an example of how to use Auth.js in Next.js for OAuth and Magic Link authentication.
+This is an example of how to use Auth.js in Next.js for OAuth and Magic Link authentication on the Edge runtime.

 ## Install dependencies